Pollock Pines

 Markleeville Airport

-" We can't set up our telescopes on the airport but in front of the airport. "
+" A manageable drive from Pollock Pines, this spot is a reliable regional favorite.
+We can't set up our telescopes on the airport but in front of the airport. "

 Galena Creek Visitors Center